eduvpn/documentation/API_V3.md

     -d "vpn_proto=wireguard"
 ```

-The client can ONLY specify the protocols part of the `vpn_proto_support` value
+The client MUST NOT specify a protocol not part of the `vpn_proto_support`
-of the `/info` response for this profile.
-Specifying the protocol is useful for
+value of the `/info` response for this profile.
+Specifying the protocol is
-the situation where WireGuard is preferred, but does not work and OpenVPN
+useful for the situation where WireGuard is preferred, but does not work for
-might, e.g. over TCP.
+example where UDP connectivity is broken, but OpenVPN might, e.g. over TCP.

 The `tcp_only` parameter is used for OpenVPN.
 The returned configuration file
 will then only includes `remote` lines with TCP ports and omit the UDP ports,